Skip to main content

 For some imported drinks, the label must only include a geographical reference if it was produced in the country or region indicated.
 The law also prohibits alcohol being sold with a geographical reference on the label when it has been exported from one country but bottled in another.

-Health & nutrition content claims
+Health and nutrition content claims

 As with all food and drink products, information on alcohol labels must not be false, misleading or deceptive.
 Labels cannot include nutrition content claims (except energy, gluten or carbohydrate content) or any health claims for beverages containing more than 1.15% alcohol by volume.